learn-co-students/hello-world-ruby-cb-gh-000/README.md

 ### Creating a File

 You will need to create a text file called `hello_world.rb` within the lab's directory.
 The `.rb` file extension is a common convention for specifying the language of the file - in this case, Ruby.
-To create this, in the Learn IDE's terminal type `touch hello_world.rb`.
+To create this, in the Learn IDE's terminal type `touch hello_world.rb` or use the "Create New" or "New File" option in the Editor.
 If that worked as expected, you should now see the file appear in the file browser.
-You can open this file by double clicking on it in the file browser or by typing `atom hello_world.rb`.
+You can open this file by double clicking on it in the file browser.
 You should now see an empty file open in your text editor, ready to be edited.

 ### Writing Code